 The action area is defined by regulation as all areas to be affected by the Federal action and not merely the immediate area involved in the action (50 Code of Federal Regulations [CFR] 402.02).
-For the purposes of this Federal action, the action area includes the 200-linear feet (lin ft) unarmored shoreline and submerged habitat within the immediate vicinity of the project site that will be affected by the proposed action, including the submerged habitat within the boundary of the turbidity curtain (Figure 2).
-Substrate in the action area is sandy.
-Depth in the action area is shallower than -3 ft measured at MLLW.
-The action area is void of corals and submerged aquatic vegetation (SAV).
-There is no red mangrove shoreline within the action area.
+For the purposes of this Federal action, the action area includes waters surrounding the entire man-made, spoil island from MHW out to a radius of 190 ft, which encompasses all submerged habitat within the immediate vicinity of the project site that will be affected by the proposed action, including the submerged habitat within the boundary of the turbidity curtain (Figure 3).